JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 ## ANALYSIS OF THE SUBSYSTEM

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The team has chosen 3 sensors for testing that matches with the constraints list.
 We wanted each to be a different type of sensor output to test modularity and implement the necessary actions required within the software to model the functionality of both the Microcontroller, Interface, and Sensor Subsystems.
 All sensors chosen for experimentation are for detecting one of the 6 pollutants that the proposal has stated for data input.
+Note: All sensors that our team does not plan to order will have the quantity order number of 0 within the BOM.

-### ANALOG VOLTAGE SENSOR
+### OZONE SENSOR (ANALOG VOLTAGE)

-#### Analysis of the MIKROE-2767 [4]- (Analog Voltage):
+#### Analysis of the MIKROE-2767 [4]:

 ●	The MIKROE-2767 Ozone (O3) Gas Sensor is a quarter-sized PCB mounted with a MQ131 detector that has high sensitivity depending on the potentiometer.
 This sensor is able to detect the pollutant anywhere from 10‐1000 Part-Per-Million (ppm). {1},{7}